Predik-AI/Web3-XP-Dashboard/readme.md

 **PREDIK** revolutionizes predictive analytics by combining crowd-sourced intelligence with blockchain verification.
 Built by the team behind Europe's most advanced smart-beta indices, we're creating a decentralized ecosystem where data scientists, traders, and institutions collaborate to generate alpha.

+The traditional research pipeline is broken.
+While institutional investors have the infrastructure, they lack agile sentiment intelligence.
+Meanwhile, experts and data scientists worldwide are underutilized. **Predik bridges that gap.**

+### A New Standard for Predictive Intelligence

+**Predik insights are Human-Powered.
+Machine-Assisted.**

 ### 🎯 Core Value Proposition

 - **For Traders**: Monetize your market insights with verifiable on-chain predictions